There are a lot of excellent benefits to having central heating with a gas boiler, still, now and then, you’re quite likely to come across a problem.

 - The source of the gas may be halted by a thermocouple that is broken.

 If you do see something that you think could be a problem then you really should call your local gas technician to investigate and if called for repair even before you make an attempt to relight the pilot light.

 5. Boiler Has Low Pressure

 A loss of pressure in the boiler can be a signal of a problem with your heating system itself.
 You can check out the pressure of your boiler by taking a look at the pressure gauge and ensuring that it’s over 1.
-If it’s not, then there’s a problem elsewhere within your heating system that needs to be checked out by a qualified heating technician.
+If it’s not, then there’s a problem elsewhere within your heating system that needs to be checked out by a qualified gas technician.

 6. Problems With Your Thermostat

-If you do have a problem with your boiler and want a 24 hr boiler repair then phone our Ipswich team and schedule a call out with one of our local 24 hr emergency boiler repair engineers.
+If you do have a problem with your boiler and want a 24 hr boiler repair then phone our Ipswich office and schedule a call out with one of our local 24 hr emergency boiler repair engineers.